 Master Course in Electronic Communications, National Technical Schools, 1976Bachelor of Arts in Education, Eastern Washington State College, 1972

 WRITING: I have been published and am pursuing that much more in my retirement.
-To date my credits include (unpaid) a newspaper column, some poetry, (paid) magazine articles (both print media and online), and a chapter for the book TEACHING WITH TECHNOLOGY.
-I am currently working on a novel with the working title of THE PHOENIX GIFT.
+To date my credits include (unpaid) a newspaper column, some poetry, (paid) magazine articles (both print media and online).

 - Viable Vision Video Production, The Well-Connected Educator, The Global Schoolhouse ezine, 1996